-This IPS is approved and adopted by Council with input from the [Treasurer], and from ONE JIB with respect to MNRI.
-MRI of the Municipality, and any third-party trust funds referenced in Section 2.1, remain under the control and management of the [Treasurer].
+This IPS is approved and adopted by Council with input from the Treasurer, and from ONE JIB with respect to MNRI.
+MRI of the Municipality, and any third-party trust funds referenced in Section 2.1, remain under the control and management of the Treasurer.

-Consistent with this IPS, the [Treasurer] is responsible for the implementation of the investment program and the establishment of investment procedures which shall include:
+Consistent with this IPS, the Treasurer is responsible for the implementation of the investment program and the establishment of investment procedures which shall include:

-- Investment management of MRI and any third-party trust funds referenced in Section 2.1 by, or under the direction of, the [Treasurer]; - The deposit or withdrawal of MNRI, under the explicit delegation of authority regarding MNRI, and the investment thereof, to ONE JIB, which is responsible for the control and management of such funds and investments; and, - A system of controls exercised by the [Treasurer] to regulate the activities of [subordinate officials].
+- Investment management of MRI and any third-party trust funds referenced in Section 2.1 by, or under the direction of, the Treasurer; - The deposit or withdrawal of MNRI, under the explicit delegation of authority regarding MNRI, and the investment thereof, to ONE JIB, which is responsible for the control and management of such funds and investments; and, - A system of controls exercised by the Treasurer to regulate the activities of staff in the Financial Services.